 Sharon Gollan is a descendent of the Ngarrindjeri nation of South Australia, with family and cultural connections to many communities within and beyond South Australia.
 Her advocacy addresses institutionalised and systemic racism.
 For instance, she developed the ‘Cultural Respect and Safety – engaging respectfully with Aboriginal Australia’ workshop to educate about and reduce racism in the workplace.

-ABC Investigation into Aged Care
+WINNER - ABC Investigation into Aged Care

 This series of stories across ABC TV, Radio and Online, including two Four Corners programs, exposed widespread abuse, neglect and inhumane treatment of people living in aged care facilities.
 These revelations started a conversation about age and disability rights as the Royal Commission into Aged Care Quality and Safety was announced.